ajackson57/aj-tic-tac-toe/README.md

 ## Current Issues to be resolved in the future
 - **Future Enhancements**
+- I have have implemented a feature to get and display the Ids and over status of games.
+The user can then select a game and continue playing it.
+But I ran some issues ith spurious events causing the display to be cleared.
+I need more time to debug the issues.
+I removed these features for now.
 - Going forward I can see adding features such as dual player play and offline play support.

 ## Wireframes and User Stories.